lytbfml/Nemolib_App/README.md

 ng serve
 ```
 Note the server address will be localhost:4200, however you can change it to 4201 by add `--port 4201`
-And change the permission of the labelg program: `chmod u+x src/main/resources/labelg`
+And change the permission of the labelg program: `chmod u+x labelg`

 ## Advanced Topics